zmoon/ACCESS_docs/source/quickstart.rst

 Quickstart Guide
 ================

-Yes.

 ACCESS_2 Brief Instructions

+Installation
+------------
 Ideally, ACCESS should be run on a MacOS or Linux platform.
 It has been developed solely on the MacOS, but has been tested on Linux Ubuntu.

-Installation
-------------
-unzip the ACCESS_2.tgz tar bundle with "tar xvf ACCESS_2.tgz" into the directory where you want the code to reside.
+Unzip the ACCESS_2.tgz tar bundle with "tar xvf ACCESS_2.tgz" into the directory where you want the code to reside.

 ACCESS_2 is written in Fortran90 and is currently set up to use "gfortran" as the compiler.